-In 2011, he led the Blue Devils to a 10-8-1 (7-3 NEC) record which tied them for the Northeast Conference regular season championship.
+In 2011, Green led the Blue Devils to a 10-8-1 (7-3 NEC) record which tied them for the NEC regular season championship.
 Green was recognized as NEC Coach of the Year after leading Central into the conference tournament for the fifth time in his career.

 Under Coach Green's guidance Robert Cavener led the NEC in assists as a junior, and was named a First Team All-NEC selection in 2009 and 2010.
 In addition, Cavener was recognized as an All-Region selection by the NSCAA in both seasons.

 In 2008, Green helped seniors Yan Klukowski and David Tyrie cap off tremendous careers at Central.
 Both student-athletes were named to the MAC Hermann Trophy Watch List prior to the season.
 The Hermann trophy is awarded, each year, to the top collegiate soccer player in the country.
 After much team success in 2007, with an NEC Championship and NCAA Tournament run, Klukowski and Tyrie received many individual accolades in 2008.
 They received NSCAA/adidas All-Region honors for the third straight year and All-NEC accolades for the fourth time in as many seasons.